Review: LAKE ARTIFACT (2019)

 Another photo, (shades of Polaroid and Making Faces), mysteriously printed off of somebody’s camera, reveals strange figures in the background.
 And Kip still hasn’t returned.
 But they’ve found an old man (John Willoughby Noble) who claims to be him.
 And then the Kip we know finally returns.

 One of the characters “This is some crazy Twilight Zone, Stephen King, Black Mirror shit” and that’s pretty much on point.
-Lake Artifact is a wicked slice of updated Twilight Zone type mindfuckery.
-Roads turn into circles, strange figures are seen in the night.
+Lake Artifact is a wicked slice of updated Twilight Zone-type mindfuckery.
+Roads turn into circles, and strange figures are seen in the night.
 And people begin to act stranger sober than when they’re shitfaced.

 Lake Artifact is sci-fi /horror that’s short on gore but long on ideas.
 The interview segments fill us in with details about the cult.
 However, that’s as much an interruption in the main story as it is a source of information.
 There also could have been more done with the identity of the interviewer.
-Writer/director Bruce Wemple (Dawn of the Beast, Monstrous) leaves a few to many threads hanging.
-Whether by accident or as a starting place for a return visit to the lake I’m not sure.
+Writer/director Bruce Wemple (Dawn of the Beast, Monstrous) leaves a few too many threads hanging.
+Whether by accident or as a starting place for a return visit to the lake, I’m not sure.
 But I do wish more had been cleared up.

 But overall, Lake Artifact works as an exercise in weirdness.
 You have to pay attention and at times wait for some details to fill in, but it’s worth it.